JamesHBickerton/DevNotes/Notes/html.md

 # Types of Boxes

 <strong>Inline elements</strong> occupy only the exact space that they need.
 They can be side by side with one another.
 Padding and margins are only applied <em>horizontally</em>.
 This is extremely important to keep in mind!
-Default inline elements would be <em>strong, em, a, img, button etc.</em>.
+Default inline elements would be <em>strong, em, a, button etc.</em>.
 They do not make line breaks.

 <strong>Block level elements</strong> occupy all the space that they can, and can create linebreaks after them (meaning they cannot be side by side with one another).
 These <em>elements occupy 100% of the parent's width</em>.
 These elements can be stacked one after another by default.
 Default block elements are usually: <em>body, main, header, section, nav, li, div, aside, h1-h6, p, ol, ul etc.</em>.

 <strong>Inline block elements</strong> look like inline blocks from the outside, but behave like block level elements on the inside.
 They do not cause any line breaks but you can use heights, width, paddings and margins (combines the best of both worlds between the two).
 Display: inline-block.
+IMG's behave like inline-block elements.